danielbetsegaw/alx-pre_course/0x01-git/README.md

-yes this so cool am happy about AlX
+yes this so cool am happy about AlX what the fuck are you talking